Contrast-Security-OSS/docs/content/admin/org_settings/integrations/TFS.md

 * VSTS or TFS account credentials (username and personal access token)
 * Permission to create issues in the target project
-* A running VSTS/TFS instance accessible via HTTP(s) to Contrast
+* A running VSTS or TFS instance accessible via HTTP(s) to Contrast
 * A project which to associate the application instrumented by Contrast

 ## Setup